- Fall: April 1

-- One elective at Universitat Autònoma de Barcelona (UAB) - a second elective is also available for an additional fee)
+- Electives: Students choose two electives at Universitat Autònoma de Barcelona (UAB) (additional courses above 12 credits are available for an additional fee)

 - Courses are available in the following tracks: International Business, Economics and Internship Humanities, Social Sciences and Internship Politics, Communications and Internship.
 See the UAB course catalog for up-to-date offerings.

 - Spanish (3 or 6 U. S. semester credit hours) Spanish is taught at all levels from beginning through advanced and are offered through the university's Study Abroad Program.

 - Consulting companies

 - Health Care (Fitness)